QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 6. Control over what is versioned, notes on the change(s) made and when they were versioned (see Figure {@fig:image8}).

-7. Revert to earlier versions.
-Undo changes.
+7. Revert to earlier versions and undo changes.

 8. Branching of independent versions of the same transcript text, so individuals can develop their own private comments and changes, which can be shared later, for example, in the data session round.